Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Introduction

 Understanding the singularity probability and the analysis of extremal singular values of random matrices have applications in compressed sensing, geometric functional analysis, theoretical computer science, and many other fields of science.
 Moreover, to find the limiting spectral distribution of any non-Hermitian random matrix ensemble one essentially needs to go via Girko's Hermitization technique which requires a quantitative lower bound on the smallest singular value.
 This has spurred a renewed interest in studying the smallest singular value.
-Using the bounds on the smallest singular value and implementing Girko's Hermitization technique there have been numerous works in this direction over the last fifteen years.
+There have been numerous works in this direction over the last fifteen years.
 We refer the reader to \cite{BCZ, BD, BR-circular, bcc, C1, LLTTY, RT, RV3, tao_vu, wood}, the survey articles \cite{bordenave_chafai, tao-survey}, and the references therein.

 The study of the smallest singular value of a random matrix dates back to 1940's when von Neumann and his collaborators used random matrices to test their algorithm for the inversion of large matrices.
 They speculated that \beq s_{\min}(A_n) \sim n^{-1/2}, \qquad s_{\max}(A_n) \sim n^{1/2}, \qquad \text{ with high probability} \eeq (see \cite[pp.~14, 477, 555]{von1} and \cite[Section 7.8]{von2}), where the notation $a_n \sim b_n$ implies that $0 < \liminf_{n \to \infty} a_n/b_n \le \limsup_{n\to\infty} a_n/b_n < \infty$.
 Therefore, the condition number, which often serves as a measure of stability in matrix algorithms in numerical linear algebra, \beq \sigma(A_n):= \frac{s_{\max}(A_n)}{s_{\min}(A_n)} \sim n , \qquad \text{ with high probability}. \eeq A more precise formulation of this conjecture can be found in \cite{smale}.